ArmanKhanTech/DailyDoze/README.md

     <p>This feature requires notification permission so allow it when prompted.</p>
   </li>
   <li>
-    <p>Turn on the notifications by clicking on the switch & add new notification by click on Add Notification icon at the top.</p>
+    <p>Turn on the notifications by clicking on the switch & add new notification by click on Add-Notification icon at the top.</p>
   </li>
   <li>
     <p>You can delete a notification by simply clicking on it.</p>